-There are larger libraries for integer type-safety available, but the facility proposed here could be considered basis functionality, and would suit the needs of most users.
+There are larger libraries for integer type-safety available, but the facility proposed here could be considered basis functionality, and would suit the needs of most users for the most likely uses.

 Contracts

 Motivation has been presented in terms of expected behavior relative to implicit contracts.
 When C++ has first class explicit contracts, the data loss detection facilities can be used to in contract pre- or post- condition specification, and the narrowing facilities can be re-implemented in terms of contract pre-conditions.